webstersx/Seismic/README.md

 * Commenting (especially comments when option-clicking on a method while in Xcode)
 * Code conciseness

+Because the API was so simple, I decided to bring the data in first, save it into my models and then work with the actual objects by building the UI around it.
+I extended the UI to a reasonable amount of functionality, then tried to polish it off with a bit of cleanup and memory management.

 ## Considerations
 ### User's perspective